 Adherence to GFAFB plans and Air Force protocols would reduce the risk of injury or accidents regarding flight safety, munitions handling and construction projects during the relocation period.
-Issues related to safety would be moderate and short term.
+Issues related to safety would result in "less than significant adverse impacts" when following by following Air Force guidance, BMPs and safety plans.